cloudydeno/deno-kubernetes_client/README.md

 * Unreleased `v0.5.0`:
     Updated deps to `/std@0.177.0`.
     Run CI on Deno v1.22 thru v1.30.
+    Drop mTLS support for Deno v1.14 and earlier.

 * `v0.4.0` on `2022-05-21`:
     Updated deps to `/std@0.140.0`.